Abhishekk81919/Super-store-sales/README.md

 Super Store Sales Analysis
-This project provides an in-depth analysis of Super Store sales across different regions (Central, East, South, West) and includes a 20-day sales forecast to predict future trends.📊 Project Overview
+This project provides an in-depth analysis of Super Store sales across different regions (Central, East, South, West) and includes a 20-day sales forecast to predict future trends.
+📊 Project Overview

 The goal of this project is to: